The best sales to shop today: AirPods Max, Our Place, Zojirushi and more | CNN Underscored

 • If you’ve ever been snowed in, you’ll really dig these Woot! deals on snow removal tools, including shovels, rakes and throwers.

-• Gather roundup this discounted fire pit table and spend time outside even when it’s chilly out.
+• Gather ‘round this discounted fire pit table and spend time outside even when it’s chilly out.

 • In the midst of a bathroom remodel?
 Score savings on vanities, tubs, toilets and more.